nylas-samples/node-send-calendar-event-notifications/readme.md

-# node-starter-repo
+# node-send-calendar-event-notifications

-This sample repo will show you how to easily to get started with the Nylas Node.js SDK.
+This sample repo will show you how to easily send calendar event notifications with the Nylas Node.js SDK.

 ## Setup